conveyal/analysis-backend/README.md

 In order to do development on the frontend, backend, or on [R5](https://github.com/conveyal/r5), which we use for performing the analyses, you'll want a local development environment.
 We use [IntelliJ IDEA](https://www.jetbrains.com/idea/) (free/community version is fine).
-First, clone the region with `git`, and add it as a region to IntelliJ.
+First, clone the project with `git`, and add it as a project to IntelliJ.
 Do the same with R5; add it as another module _in the same IntelliJ project_.
-Then, enter the region settings of `analysis-backend` and remove the existing dependency on R5 (which will pull down a built JAR from Maven Central) and replace it with a module dependency on your local R5.
+Then, enter the project settings of `analysis-backend` and remove the existing dependency on R5 (which will pull down a built JAR from Maven Central) and replace it with a module dependency on your local R5.
 This way, any changes you make to R5 will also be reflected when you run it.